ForTheLoveOfLearning/DP-602/README.md

 # DP-602

-# Implement a Warehouse in Microsoft Fabric
+# Implement a data warehouse in Microsoft Fabric

 ## About

-The page is meant to help support your learning journey with all things Warehouses in Microsoft Fabric and specifically, aligned with the Microsoft Applied Skill, DP-602.
+The page is meant to help support your learning journey with all things data warehouses in Microsoft Fabric and specifically, aligned with the Microsoft Applied Skill, DP-602.

 Don't forget to star (🌟) this repo to find it easier later.